 Keep Cleaners and Other Toxic Products Out of Reach

 Store all household products out of children’s sight and reach.
 Young kids are often eye-level with items under the kitchen and bathroom sinks.
-So any bleach, detergents, dishwasher liquid or cleaning solutions that are kept there should find a new storage location.
+So any bleach, detergents, dishwasher liquid or cleaning solutions that are kept there should be moved to a new storage location.

 Install child safety locks on cabinets where you have stored poisonous items.
 It only takes a few minutes, and it gives you one less thing to worry about.